foundryvtt/foundryvtt/pages/api/apps/templates.rst

 There is a lot you can do inside Handlebars templates, and I encourage you to spend some time with the documentation and examples for the Handlebars.js library (https://handlebarsjs.com/) in order to learn what is possible.

+As you begin to frequently render structured HTML elements within the VTT, you will likely find yourself wanting more structure to manage the application windows and data they contain.
+Once you understand the basics of manual template rendering, a great next step is to learn about the convenience layer and abstraction provided by :ref:`application` which allows you to define render-able HTML windows using a class pattern.

 Core Template Helpers
 =====================